-- Make sure the surveys are mobile-friendly so participants can take them anywhere.
+- Observe survey best practices.
+Make surveys as simple and easy to complete as possible, and ensure they are mobile-friendly so participants can take them anywhere.

 - Frequently express your gratitude.
 Participants will be motivated if they feel you genuinely care about them and value their feedback.